A widow endangers her own life while providing help to those who are down and out.

 He had been gone over a year now.
 It was true when they say the heart is where love lives.
 Hers was broken and she was afraid it would never heal.
 Bobby had been her best friend.
 He had accepted her children as his own.
 They didn't have to be making love or even getting along.
 When she needed comfort, a place to lay her cares, a sounding board, that warm body curled around hers each night.
 Now he wasn't there.

 She joined a widows support group and the women spent their time reliving memories.
 Eventually they started smiling because they were moving forward.
-She left the group when she had been there the longer than the leader.
+She left the group when she had been there longer than the current leader.

 She remembered being pregnant with her sons.
 She would rub her belly as the babies swam.
 Carrying life was a rich reward.
 Those memories triggered something in her.
 She couldn't have more children but that maternal instinct was still there and she had plenty of love left to give.
 It was time to change, stop feeling sorry for herself.